tekknolagi/tekknolagi.github.com/_drafts/2020-09-06-compiling-a-lisp-5.md

   PASS();
 }
 ```

+There are more tests in the implementation, as usual.
+Take a look if you like.

 This has been a more complicated post than the previous ones, I think.
 The
 stack allocation may not make sense immediately.
 It might take some time to